signalwire/signalwire-node/docs/webrtc_overrides.md

 # Browser WebRTC Overrides

 Developers are allowed to provide custom WebRTC implementations.
 Note that if you decide to override any implementation you're required to override all except the `getSupportedConstraints`.
-The SDK will replace the implementation for that client instance, and it not going to fallback to the default implementation when a override is defined.
+The SDK will replace the implementation for that client instance, and it is not going to fallback to the default implementation when a override is defined.

 ## Usage